Movie Insider

 Movie Insider is a website offering behind-the-scenes film information about upcoming Hollywood releases.
 Visitors can access daily movie news updates and informational profiles of films in early stages of development and pre-production.
-Originally started as a relatively small online publication, the site has exponentially grown to more than 1.1 million visitors monthly.
+Originally started as a relatively small online publication, the site grew to more than 1.1 million visitors monthly by 2010.

 Movie Insider has a database dating back to 2012 of films that have been released organized by month.